 A preliminary version of this work was posted as TR21-034 of ECCC.
 The current version eliminates some inaccuracies and hand-wavings that appeared in the preliminary version.
+In addition, some expositions and some secondary results are improved.

 \Faculty of Mathematics and Computer Science, Weizmann Institute of Science, Rehovot, ISRAEL.
 E-mail: oded.goldreich@weizmann.ac.il.
 Partially supported by the Israel Science Foundation (grant No. 1041/18) and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 819702).